 If you were first elected to the South Carolina General Assembly in or after the November 2012 general election, you are eligible to participate in either the South Carolina Retirement System (SCRS) or the State Optional Retirement Program (State ORP).

 Being an active member of GARS means you were first elected to the General Assembly prior to Nov, 2012, are serving in the General Assembly, earning service credit toward retirement, and making regular contributions to a GARS account.

-You contribute a tax-deferred 11 percent of your gross pay, which includes your salary, in-district expense and, if applicable, additional line item compensation (see GARS Member Handbook).
+You contribute a tax-deferred 11 percent of your gross pay, which includes your salary, in-district expense and, if applicable, additional line item compensation.
 Your GARS account earns 4 percent interest compounded annually until you retire or your account becomes inactive.

 While meeting the plan’s retirement eligibility requirements is something to look forward to, being eligible to retire doesn’t necessarily mean you are ready, financially or emotionally.
 What you do during your years of employment can make a big difference in whether or not you are prepared for your future.